Software monitoring with CQFlexMon

 How does the move from Network Licences to Named User Licences effect me?

-Autodesk licences are moving away from the traditional Network Licence, and the move will have an impact on your licence arrangements if you are a company that uses Autodesk.
+Organisations such as Autodesk, Tekla and Adobe, are or have already moved away from the traditional Network Licenses, and the move will have an impact on your licence arrangements if you are a company that uses Autodesk.
 There is plenty of time to look at the steps you might need to take, but the process will involve having an in-depth understanding of the licences you depend on now.
 It’s time to dive into those archives and make sure you can pinpoint your needs precisely, well before the time comes.

 FIND OUT MORE INFORMATION ABOUT CQFLEXMON Read our blogs and case studies, or watch our short videos and on-demand webinars.
 FIND OUT MORE